The Monogamous Brain vs Unfaithful Brain: Understanding the Neuroscience Behind Commitment and Betrayal

 Stress factors affecting the monogamous brain versus unfaithful brain decision-making.
 Life pressures including relationship commitment, marriage dynamics, finances, and family stress deplete prefrontal cortex function through neuroscience mechanisms.

-In my practice, infidelity is one of the most challenging issues couples face, but it’s also one where I’ve seen the most profound transformation when applying protocols.
-Here’s what I’ve learned through 26 years of this work: infidelity doesn’t have to end a relationship.
+In my practice, infidelity is one of the hardest issues a couple can bring me, and also one where I have seen the most profound turnarounds.
+What 26 years of this work has taught me is blunt: infidelity does not have to end a relationship.
 The monogamous brain can be rebuilt.
 Trust can be restored.
+But it happens at the level of neural circuitry, not apology, which is why willpower and promises alone almost never hold.

 Dopamine molecule structure in laboratory setting illustrating neurochemistry of monogamous brain and unfaithful brain neuroscience bonding.